Bamux/DeBufWatcher/README.md

 # DeBufWatcher 0.1
-Monitors if all important buffs and debuffs have been used in a raid for the MMORPG Rift.
+Monitors if all important buffs and debuffs in a raid for the MMORPG Rift.
 The addon also checks the buffs (Weaponstone, Flask, Food, Eternal Buffs) of all players in a raid.
 The buff check is triggered with a rdy check or with /dbw check.
 With /dbw me you can activate only your own buffs are checked.